AnyChart/docs.anychart.com/Basic_Charts_Types/Column_chart.md

 ![](http://www.anychart.com/products/anychart/docs/users-guide/img/column_styles_diagram.gif)

-Styles are also used to make charts interactive, you can define how elements will be displayed by default, when selected, when user moves cursor over an element, etc.
+Styles are also used to make charts interactive, you can define how elements will be displayed by default and when user moves cursor over an element.

 <a name="basic_sample"/>
 ### Basic Sample

 Now, let's find out how to create a simple style and apply it to the chart.
-As we've already told style consists of several elements, here is an JSON structure:
+As we've already told style consists of several elements, here is a structure:

 ```
   chart.column([